 - Castillo del Morro, picturesque fortress guarding the entrance to Havana bay.
 The construction of the castle Los Tres Reyes del Morro owed to the step along in Havana of the English pirate Sir Francis Drake.

 - La Cabaña fortress, located on the east side of the Havana bay.
-The most impressive fortress of the Spanish colony was La Cabaña, it impresses with its walls of the ends of the XVIIIth century constructed along with El Morro.
+The most impressive fortress of the Spanish colony period was La Cabaña, it impresses with its walls of the ends of the XVIIIth century constructed along with El Morro.

 - National Capitol, styled after the U.S. Capitol.